 - Knowing the total thickness of the earth, scientists have estimated the values of temperature, pressure and the density of materials at different depths. - Meteors: The material and the structure observed in the meteors are similar to that of the earth.
 They are solid bodies developed out of materials same as, or similar to, our planet.
 Hence, this becomes yet another source of information about the interior of the earth. - Gravitation: The gravitation force (g) is not the same at different latitudes on the surface.
 It is greater near the poles and less at the equator.
 This is because of the distance from the centre at the equator being greater than that at the poles.
-The gravity values also differ according to the mass of material. - Magnetic surveys: Magnetic surveys also provide information about the distribution of magnetic materials in the crustal portion, and thus, provide information about the distribution of materials in this part. - Earthquake: It is simple shaking of the earth, through Earthquake waves we get better Insight about the earth Interior.
+The gravity values also differ according to the mass of material.

+- Magnetic surveys: Magnetic surveys also provide ٠ information about the distribution of magnetic materials in the crustal portion, and thus, provide information about the distribution of materials in this part. - Earthquake: Through Earthquake waves we get interior • better Insight about the earth's interior.
-Q.3.

 Explain different types of earthquake waves.